 What are dummy pictures?

-Dummy pictures are "mock" pictures containing text that may later be replaced by a real image.
-This way it is possible to create a fully searchable digital archive even if the images themselves are located in a traditional picture archive.
-The text in the dummy images can for example contain information about where the original image is stored.
-At a later stage FotoStation can be used to merge the text in the dummy image with the real image file.
+Dummy pictures are "mock" pictures containing text that a real image may later replace.
+This way, you can create a fully searchable digital archive even if the images are in a traditional picture archive.
+For example, the text in the dummy images can contain information about where the original image is stored.
+At a later stage, FotoStation can be used to merge the text in the dummy image with the real image file.